 National Council for Special Education (NCSE)

-ACER team members have worked under the direction of Associate Member Dr Sarah Parsons to conduct a literature review on educational interventions for children with autism.
-This is an international review of the literature of evidence of best practice provision in the education of persons on the autism spectrum.
-This work has recently been submitted to NCSE, the funding body.
+ACER team members worked under the direction of Associate member Dr Sarah Parsons to conduct a literature review on educational interventions for children with autism.
+This is an international review of the literature of evidence of best practice provision in the education of persons on the autism spectrum submitted to NCSE, the funding body.

 In May 2008 Dr Glenys Jones secured funding from DCSF for ACER to develop two important national resources: the DCSF’s national Inclusion Development Programmes in autism.
 Dr Glenys Jones led the development of the content for the Primary/Secondary resource and Dr Karen Guldberg led the development of the content for the Early Years resource.
-The IDP resources will be launched nationally to all schools and early years settings in England in April 2009, and will become available internationally through the web.
+The IDP resources was launched nationally to all schools and early years settings in England in April 2009, and became available internationally through the web.

 Educational interventions and provision